voorhoede/lean-web-kit/src/client/components/table-of-contents/readme.md

 - Lists all sections on a page
 - Links to each section
-- Has a scroll spy
+- Has a scroll spy to indicate which section is currently visible on the user's screen
-- Is sticky
+- Is sticky, so it's always visible

 ### Props: